IMMIGRATION LAW

 Joint renewal of the green card.

-If you are still married and still residing with the spouse through whom you obtained permanent residence, then to renew your green card is through a joint petition.
+If you are still married and still residing with the spouse through whom you obtained permanent residence, then to renew your Green Card is through a joint petition.
 What does “jointly” mean?
 It means that both you and your spouse sign and date the petition telling USCIS that they should renew your card and send you a permanent one.
-When you submit a joint petition you typically also submit proof of your bona-fide marriage.
-This proof is usually joint documents such as lease/mortgage, tax returns, joint bank statements, bills, photos etc.
+When you submit a joint petition, you typically also submit proof of your bona fide marriage.
+This proof is usually joint documents such as lease/mortgage, tax returns, joint bank statements, bills, photos, etc.

-In addition, your joint petitions must be file no earlier than 90 days from the expiration, and obviously not later than the date of expiration.
+In addition, your joint petitions must be filed no earlier than 90 days from the expiration, and obviously not later than the date of expiration.
 So you have a 90-day window of when you can submit your joint petition with USCIS.

 FREQUENTLY ASKED QUESTIONS (I-90 renewals)